honeymelon-app/honeymelon/README.md

 Certain audio and video codecs may be subject to patent claims in various jurisdictions:

-**H.264/H.265 (HEVC)**:
+**H.264/HEVC (H.265)**:

 - Patent pools managed by MPEG LA and HEVC Advance
-- Honeymelon uses Apple VideoToolbox hardware encoders
-- Apple handles patent licensing for system-provided codecs
+- When using hardware encoders (VideoToolbox), Apple handles patent licensing
-- Included with macOS at no additional cost to users
+- Software encoders (libx264, libx265) may require separate licensing in some jurisdictions
+- **Recommendation**: Use system-provided hardware encoders when possible

 **AAC**:

 - Patent pool managed by Via Licensing
 - Provided by system codecs when using hardware acceleration
-- Covered by Apple's licensing arrangements
+- Covered by Apple's licensing for system-provided encoders

 **VP9/AV1/Opus**:

-- Royalty-free codecs without patent licensing requirements
+- **Royalty-free** codecs without patent licensing requirements
-- Available through open-source encoder libraries
+- Open-source encoder libraries (libvpx, libaom, libopus)
+- No additional licensing needed

-**User Responsibility**: Users who compile custom FFmpeg builds with additional software encoders (x264, x265, fdk-aac) are responsible for ensuring proper patent licensing in their jurisdiction.
+**User Responsibility**: Users who compile custom FFmpeg builds with software encoders (x264, x265, fdk-aac) are responsible for ensuring proper patent licensing in their jurisdiction.

 ### Third-Party Software